tnptommy/tnp-mednet-lab/README.md

 ## Organisation Profile

 **TNP MedNet Pty Ltd** is a simulated healthcare organisation operating in Ho Chi Minh City.
-The organisation provides clinical services across a central data centre, a metro hospital, and an outer-area community healthcare branch.
+The organisation provides clinical, administrative, and telehealth services across a central data centre, a metro hospital, and an outer-area community healthcare branch.

 | Area | Details |
 |---|---|